Sending arms to Kiev would be big gamble for U.S.

 “Sending weapons is fanning the flame of this conflict and also actually grist to the mill for the Ukrainian government, which is doing everything it can to drag the United States and West further into this dispute,” said Otfried Nassauer, head of the Berlin Information Centre for Transatlantic Security.

-On the eve of a visit to Kiev on Thursday by U.S. Secretary of State John Kerry, the stakes are rising, with the rebels and Kiev’s forces mobilizing more forces.
+By that token, he may change tack if Ukraine is provided with defensive means to turn the conflict into a prolonged struggle which Russia may regret.

-Fifteen U.S. senators from both parties wrote to President Barack Obama on Tuesday urging Washington and the North Atlantic Treaty Organization to “rapidly” increase military assistance to Ukraine with equipment such as antitank weapons, counter-battery radars, armoured Humvees and increased training.
+On the eve of a visit to Kiev on Thursday by U.S. Secretary of State John Kerry, the stakes are rising, with the rebels and Kiev’s forces mobilising more forces.

-A source in Poroshenko’s administration said that Ukraine needed as much military help as possible from the West to defend both its border and that of Europe.
+A source in the Ukrainian presidential administration said on Tuesday that Ukraine needed as much military help as possible from the West to defend both its border and that of Europe.

 Providing arms, such as advanced radar systems to counter the rebels’ multiple-rocket systems, is still not the preferred option although the U.S. Congress passed the Ukraine Freedom Support Act, providing $350 million in military assistance for Kiev.